 MST may cause disabling conditions such as post-traumatic stress disorder ( PTSD ).
 You must know a lot about PTSD to deal with it.
-Learning the basics about PTSD is important.
-Do you realize there are 4 types of PTSD symptoms?
-PTSD is a mental health problem.
-A trend has started to refer to PTSD as PTSI.
+What are the Types of Trauma that cause PTSD?

 First Here is how you are rated for PTSD which is “38 CFR 4.130 – Schedule of ratings–Mental Disorders”

 Third: A PTSD rating is not that easy to get.
 You have to live it to prove it.

 - Take this PTSD Screening test.

 - When you meet with a Mental Health Specialist talk to them.
 Don’t say “Oh!
 I’m okay”.